 - Registration fees are non-transferable and cancellations of registration with full refund are allowed until the registration deadline that applies to the delegate.
 Registration fees are non-refundable after deadlines.

 - Organisers cannot accept any liability for personal injuries or for loss or damage to property belonging to the delegates, either during, or as a result of the conference.
-Please check the validity of your own personal insurance before travelling.

 - “I agree to Data for Policy processing personal data contained within the registration process, or other data which may be obtained from me or other people whilst I am applying for the conference.
 I agree to the processing of such data for any purpose connected with my attendance at the conference, or my health and safety whilst on event premises.”